lucasfalm/react-training/trainning/README.md

-# React skills trainning, for front-end development, for use as a client side service, with some Golang API as server side.
+# React skills trainning
+Focus on front-end development, to use as a client side service, with some Golang API as server side.

 ## Available Scripts